SquareGPS/navixy-api/docs/data-warehouse-api/guides/raw-data.md

 There may be situations when you need to obtain data in a specific time zone different from the user account.
 This can be useful when the customer's time zone differs from yours due to geographical reasons.

 In this case, you need to supplement your request with the `time_zone` parameter and specify the required zone ID.
-You can request all the possible zone IDs using the [`timezone/list`](../../backend-api/resources/commons/timezone.md) request from the Backend API.
+You can request all the possible zone IDs using the [`timezone/list`](../../backend-api/resources/commons/timezone.md) request from the User Interface API.

 **API request example:**